Jessyc379/trivio-quiz-app/README.md

 1. Server-side validation was problematic.
 We were unable to receive appropriate errors when fields were left empty in our edit/add forms.
 We tried the use of both `@NotEmpty` and `@NotBlank`, but neither seemed to change the issue.
-We ended up realizing that we were using the wrong order of parameters within our controllers Originally we wrote
+We ended up realizing that we were using the wrong order of parameters within our controllers.
+Originally we wrote
 ```
 @PostMapping("/questions/{quizId}/add")